Shifaruhi2020/Main-project/README.md

 ## Motivation :
 The motivation for doing this project was primarily to make recruitment session smoother for students & make the complete Placement Process paperless at Stanley.
 This is my small contribution, as an Stanlite, to the betterment of the system of Placements in Stanley.

-I am deeply thankful to T&P Authorities for approving my project to use as **Official Placement Portal - STANLEY Hyderabad**.

 ## Tech Stack :
 * Node.Js (Server side JavaScript runtime environment)
 * ExpressJs (Web Application Framework for Node.Js)